wmmihaa/Introduction-to-Node.js/README.md

 For trainer led sessions in Sweden, please contact [**AddSkills/Cornerstone**](http://www.cornerstone.se/).
 For other regions please contact [**XLENT Integration & Services**] (https://www.xlent.se/expertis/it-konsulttjanster-och-ataganden/integration/)

-If you intend to use the material for training sessions, please contact [**XLENT Integration & Services**] (https://www.xlent.se/expertis/it-konsulttjanster-och-ataganden/integration/).
+If you intend to use the material, along with slidedecks, speaker notes and demos, for training sessions, please contact [**XLENT Integration & Services**] (https://www.xlent.se/expertis/it-konsulttjanster-och-ataganden/integration/).